canonical/is-charms-contributing-guide/CONTRIBUTING.md

 * Wait for an upstream fix for the issue.

 This will ensure that we minimise the number of bugs in our code and tooling.

+## When to Write and What to Cover In Integration/ End-To-End Tests

+The team creates charms and tooling used and intended to be used directly or as building blocks for mission critical purposes by both Canonical and external users.
+The charms and tools we provide need to meet a high quality bar to ensure that they work for our users as intended.
+If we ship charms and tools that don't meet this high standard, the impact could be widespread.

+This standards covers when to write integration/ end-to-end (e2e) tests and also provides guidance on what should be covered by them.

+The intent of e2e tests is to check that what we provide to our users works as advertised.
+There are two key concepts in that statement: `what we provide` and `works as advertised`. `what we provide` addresses the scope of our integration/ e2e tests which are the features specifically provided by the charm or tool.
+The following examples illustrate what this means by providing guidance on what should and should not be covered by integration/ e2e tests.

+The following should be covered by integration/ e2e tests:

+* An action the charm provides
+* An integration the charm provides
+* A configuration the charm provides
+* That the workload is up and running
+* The features of a tool

+The reason these examples should be covered is because we are accountable for these features of a charm or tool by being it's owner.
+The following does not usually need to be covered by integration/ e2e tests:

+* A feature provided by the workload which is not enhanced by the charm
+* That GitHub works
+* That the network works
+* That the operating system works
+* That Kubernetes works
+* That Juju works

+The reason these examples do not have to be tested is because we are not accountable for them and their owners need to ensure they keep working.

+To address the second concept of `works as advertised`, when writing an integration/ e2e test, it is not sufficient to just check that, for example, that Juju reports that running the action was succesfull.
+Additional checks need to be executed to ensure that whatever the action was intended to achieve worked.
+An example where an exception could apply is if it is unduly expensive or impractical to perform that check.

+By writing integration/ e2e tests that cover the features provided by the charm, we ensure that we are meeting the expectations our users have of us.
+This will make the charms and tools we provide reliable and enable our users to use them for their critical business use cases.

 ## Charm Configuration Option Description